 The Bose QuietComfort 35 II are a very popular pair of headphones, and for good reason.
 They have accurate sound quality, integrated smart assistants, and remain some of the best noise cancelling headphones available.
 With so many features, it may be difficult to understand how to work them.
 We’ve put together this ultimate guide to your Bose QC 35 II headphones.

-Editor’s note: This how to article was updated on October 5, 2020, to address an FAQ about ambient sound mode.
+Editor’s note: This how to article was updated on November 17, 2020, to include information regarding Music Share.

 How to find the serial number of your Bose QuietComfort 35 II

 The serial number of your active noise cancelling (ANC) headphones is located on the inside of the right ear cup.
 In order to read it, you have to gently peel back the scrim, which is the mesh layer on the inside of the ear cup that protects the components inside it, from its top edge.
 Be sure to do so gently and not press down on any of the components of the driver as it could cause damage.

 Why would this be of use?
 Although the Bose QC 35 II are globetrotting headphones, they aren’t impervious to damage or defects.
 If you happen to grab a pair with issues, it’s important to reach out to Bose’s customer support team right away.
 In order for them to best serve you, they’ll likely ask for the serial number.